audiotape playback perfected

 Why are ATAE reproducers so expensive?

-We begin by completely dismantling, cleaning, inspecting and then expertly rebuilding and updating many re-usable original Studer components removed from re-buildable core machines that we purchase.
+We begin by completely dismantling, cleaning, inspecting and then expertly rebuilding and updating many heritage Studer components removed from core machines that we purchase world-wide.

-An example is our in-house capstan motor re-manufacturing, where original Studer sinter-bearing designs (which are no longer supportable) are converted to all-ball-bearing, for guaranteed serviceability far into the future.
+An example is our in-house capstan motor re-manufacturing, where Studer’s original sintered-bronze bearing designs (which are no longer supportable) are converted to high-precision ball-bearing, for guaranteed serviceability far into the future.

-Another are the transport foundation castings, which after cleaning and visual inspection are dimensionally checked on a CMM before being accepted for assembly.
+Also noteworthy are the superb Studer transport foundation castings, which after cleaning and expert visual inspection are dimensionally checked on a CMM before being accepted for assembly.

 Finally, we assemble the new reproducers into all-new, high-grade furniture, including rack-mounted enclosures for the logically-grouped ATAE-built electronic modules, a design improvement insuring that ATAE machines remain easily serviceable into the future.